Hastings Public Records Directory

 Elections & Voter Records

-Voters in Hastings are served by the Jefferson County Election Board, located at 220 N Main Street (Jefferson County Courthouse), Waurika, OK 73573, phone (580) 228-2029.
-The Election Board administers all federal, state, county, and local elections for Hastings residents, maintains voter registration rolls, processes absentee ballot applications, manages polling place operations, and certifies election results.
-The office is open weekdays during normal business hours for voter registration, ballot requests, and election information.
+The Jefferson County Election Board serves voters in Hastings from its office at 220 N Main Street (Jefferson County Courthouse), Waurika, OK 73573, phone (580) 228-2029.
+The Board administers all federal, state, county, and local elections, maintains voter registration rolls, processes absentee ballot applications, manages polling place operations, and certifies results.
+Staff are available weekdays during normal business hours to assist with voter registration, ballot requests, and general election information.

 Frequently Asked Questions